PT-Bio/PT-Bio/README.md

 -I'm very shy, and I'd usually like to be left alone.
 Nothin' personal, just not a very social guy.
 Please don't ask or beg me to be your friend.

+-I may not respond to crowning or compliments because of said shyness, but please know that I do appreciate it a lot :)

 -If my skin is a fictional character, don't go up all like "OMG IT'S [insert character here] FBHJVDNFRUJ" because I'm not the character dude :/ I'm a real ass guy and it's pretty annoying when people do that. *Looks at annoying deltarune fans who freak out about my skin being spamton*

 -I feel like I need to emphasise this one: **Do not kiss or flirt with me, ever!** No exceptions! it makes me pretty uncomfortable and I will most likely immediately hide you.
 Please dude, I just wanna play funny pony game, not be your boyfriend, get outta here